 WHY?

 You may learn a lot from the perspectives of others.
-To have an effective Council, it is key that all participants contribute..
+To have an effective Council, it is key that all participants contribute.
 Help those who are not participating to bring their ideas to the table.
 Be aware if you are dominating the discussion and not allowing others to weigh in during the meeting time.
 If you have many important things to say that are not on topic, please make a note of them and say it during the “open mic” portion of the meeting.
 For issues and ideas within the scope of the Council, raise the issue or idea with the Chair or respective committee chairs if you would like it to be on a future meeting agenda.

 Ask for a Reasonable Accommodation to participate in meetings.